 Transaction Chains#

-• Placing an order to buy or sell tokens at a specific price
+- Placing an order to buy or sell tokens at a specific price.

 Process#

-A transaction chain is created as follows:
+A transaction chain representing a multi-stage protocol can be conceptualized as follows:

-1: Represent as N#
+1: Represent Stages as Nodes#

 // Ensure the output box has the same ErgoScript code as the state box and the same R4 data